Using filters and sorting in queries

 Rell processes queries logically in this sequence, maintaining a clear order of execution.

-Filter reviews by rating
+Filtering reviews by rating

 Let’s begin by creating a new query, get_reviews_by_rating

-query to retrieve reviews based on a specific rating.
-Here's the full query, followed by an
+, to fetch reviews based on their ratings.
+We will then add a filter to this query to retrieve reviews that match a specific rating.
+Here’s the complete query, followed by an explanation:

 query get_reviews_by_rating(rating: integer) {